Diet and lifestyle can really affect your eyes.

 Wear your sunnies

 UV rays and blue light are known to damage the eye, leading to diseases like Macular Degeneration, cataracts and cancer of the eye or eyelids.
 Protect yourself with a good pair of sunnies.
-We can help you select the right pair to suit you rlifestyle.
+We can help you select the right pair to suit your lifestyle you lifestyle.
 Reduce glare with polaroid filters and tint colours, and make sure you get a pair for the kids – their eyes are more susceptible to UV damage.
 Wear a brimmed hat to catch those rays your sunnies don’t stop.